sskras/license-test/repo-list-using-blueoak.md

 Reran the .awk script using the new query
 Discovered and crawled through 54 pages.
 34 new repos, 5 renamed users, 1 deleted repo.
+Added a list of (maybe old) false positives, the blacklist.
+Just in case.

 https://github.com/7fffffff/deferred/blob/main/LICENSE.md